ThirdEyeData/Deep-Learning-Notebooks-on-AzureML/README.md

 ### Windows

 If you are using a Windows OS,
-1. From the Start menu, search for and open “Anaconda Prompt".
+1. From the Start menu, search for and open â€œAnaconda Prompt".
 2. cd to the project directory.
 3. type 'jupyter notebook'.
 4. Jupyter notebook open in your default browser.